Yakuza 3 Remastered on Steam - User reviews, Price & Information

 Release 28 Jan 2021

-Yakuza Kiwami 2 Kazuma Kiryu, the Dragon of Dojima, must face the ambitious Ryuji Goda, the Dragon of Kansai, in an all-out war between two rival yakuza clans.
+Yakuza Kiwami 2 (Legacy) Kazuma Kiryu, the Dragon of Dojima, must face the ambitious Ryuji Goda, the Dragon of Kansai, in an all-out war between two rival yakuza clans.
 An extreme recreation of one of Yakuza’s most beloved entries, now in stunning 4K and unlocked framerates.
 There can be only one dragon.

 Similarity 80%